syntaxerrortion/SmartTVTool/README.md

 # SmartTVTool
 By using the adb port on the smart TV, you can play the (.mp4) format you want on your smart TV with this tool.

-Of course!
-Here is the explanation translated into English:

 ### Smart TV Tool Explanation